-Most people think bean bag chairs got started in the 80’s or 90’s, but they actually go further back than that.
+Most people think bean bag chairs got started in the ’80s or ’90s, but they actually go further back than that.
 While the earliest designed chair that can be found actually predates bean bags, it was not long after the sea urchin chair model in 1965 that actual bean bags as chairs came around.
 The connection between Rodger Dean’s foam molding chair and the 1969 ‘Sacco’ is clearly evident in that both were attempting to use newer technologies after World War 2 in an effort to create chairs which would bend, fold, or shift to meet the specific needs of the user.
-The Sacco, however, was specifically aimed at the culture and times of the 1960’s and so the three Italian designers tried to find something which would appeal to the anti-government, anti-tradition crowd that dominated the late sixties and early seventies.
-The end result was a pear shaped bag which would conform to the sitter and be incredibly comfortable.
+The Sacco, however, was specifically aimed at the culture and times of the 1960s and so the three Italian designers tried to find something which would appeal to the anti-government, anti-tradition crowd that dominated the late sixties and early seventies.
+The end result was a pear-shaped bag that would conform to the sitter and be incredibly comfortable.

 During the nineties, however, bean bag choices all but exploded.
 The market began to see not just bean bag chairs, but also sofas, love seats, and so forth.
 The options and the idea that you could outfit an entire room in bean bag furniture quickly became an option.
 One of the drawbacks, however, is that the quality was not quite back to where it needed to be, and there were millions of bean bag chairs that were recalled due to the United States Product Safety Commission.
 Apparently, the zippers on those bean bag chairs were not yet childproof.
 Later, all bean bag chairs were required to have a childproof zipper for safety.
 Today’s bean bag furniture choices combine the best of all of those historic bean bag chair elements in one place.

-Our foam bags take inspiration from each step of the bean bag’s extensive, thirty year, history.
+Our foam bags take inspiration from each step of the bean bag’s extensive, thirty-year, history.
 From the sixties, we take the idea of comfort and a non-traditional way of sitting.
-From the seventies, we take the idea of producing a bean bag chair which is durable and high quality.
+From the seventies, we take the idea of producing a bean bag chair that is durable and high quality.
 From the eighties, we take the idea of providing all of this at a reasonable price.
-Finally, from the nineties, we take the idea of making our bean bag chairs both durable and child proof, in order to let every family possible enjoy the comfort of them.
+Finally, from the nineties, we take the idea of making our bean bag chairs both durable and childproof, in order to let every family possible enjoy the comfort of them.